ElizEsparza/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/01.user-manual/user-manual.md

 When working with SPI on the Nano 33 BLE Sense, there are several key points to keep in mind:

-Voltage Levels: The SPI operates at 3.3V logic levels.
+- The SPI operates at 3.3V logic levels.
 Never connect 5V SPI devices directly without a level shifter.

-- **Chip Select Management:** Only one device should be selected (`CS LOW`) at a time.
+- Only one device should be selected (`CS LOW`) at a time.
 Always deselect devices after communication.

-- **Device Compatibility:** Different SPI devices may require specific clock speeds, modes, and protocols.
+- Different SPI devices may require specific clock speeds, modes, and protocols.
 Always consult your device's datasheet.

-- **Synchronous Protocol:** SPI is synchronous, meaning data is transferred in both directions simultaneously with each clock pulse.
+- SPI is synchronous, meaning data is transferred in both directions simultaneously with each clock pulse.

-- **Flexible CS Pins:** Unlike some Arduino boards, you can use any digital pin as a Chip Select pin, providing flexibility for multiple devices.
+- Unlike some Arduino boards, you can use any digital pin as a Chip Select pin, providing flexibility for multiple devices.

-- **Modern Terminology:** Use COPI (Controller Out, Peripheral In) instead of MOSI, and CIPO (Controller In, Peripheral Out) instead of MISO.

 ## I2C Communication